wp mail not working

 Email log details

-The Weekly Email Summary feature is a very useful way of monitoring your email performance.
-When enabled, it will send you an email every week with a quick summary about:
+The Weekly Email Summary is a handy way to monitor performance.
+When it’s on, you get an email each week summarizing:

 • Failed emails